Change management lessons can appear from a wide variety of sources.

 - Expect resistance when you decide to make major changes and challenge conventional wisdom, but don’t lose your nerve and keep moving forward;

-- There is big difference between earning people’s respect and being popular – always choose the former over the latter;
+- There is a substantial difference between earning people’s respect and being popular – always choose the former over the latter;

 - Pick your battles wisely and don’t avoid difficult conversations with key people, but instead be honest and straightforward with them;